tyson-swetnam/porder/README.md

 ### v0.5.7
 - Fixed arg readout if no argument is passed to CLI.
 [Issue 39](https://github.com/samapriya/porder/issues/39).
 - Updated requirements to include DateTimeRange
-- Fixed issue with GDAL~=3 requirement for fiona 1.8.11 release
+- Fixed issue with GDAL~=3 requirement for fiona 1.8.11 release.

 ### v0.5.6
 - Merged [pull request 38](https://github.com/samapriya/porder/pull/38) to allow for nested delivery of zip files to cloud storage.